 Occasionally, an enthusiast steps up and talks more about the car than his recollections of yesteryore.
 “Are those Webers?”, “Did you do the work yourself?”, and “Is that a 4 or a 4A?” are some of the forerunners.
-Conversations with these dudes regularly turn into Triumph lineage discussions and eventually get to
+Conversations with these dudes regularly turn into Triumph lineage discussions and eventually get to something like, “I bet you wish this was a TR250 - you never see those around.”

 If you run around with any semblance of a Triumph crowd long enough, you will invariably hear about the rare and mysterious TR250.
 At the most basic level, the TR250 has the body of a TR4A with the drivetrain of a TR6 and served as the segue between the two models (at least in The States).
-Only produced for one ‘model year’ and thought to only have been built for one calendar year (1968), most
+Only produced for one ‘model year’ and thought to only have been built for one calendar year (1968), most people don’t know that there were some made in 1967.
+But, alas, this post is not meant to retell the history of Triumph nor list the particular specifications of their cars - I’ll leave you to your own devices to conduct further research on the subject.

 I introduced the TR250 purely because of its perceived uncommonness to establish that even the ‘more common’ 1968 250s are generally considered to be rare cars.
 And, from that, I have come to realize that my 1967 Triumph TR4A is a rare car as well.
 In fact…[whispering:] even more rare.
 That’s right, folks!
 My angle is a numbers game here.
 And numbers don’t lie.